vvantruong/x-dom-invader/README.md

 ## Development

-The game is built using vanilla JavaScript and utilizes the Chrome Extensions API to interact with web pages.
+The game is built with Cursor AI using vanilla JavaScript and utilizes the Chrome Extensions API to interact with web pages.
 It creates canvas elements for rendering the game and uses DOM manipulation to identify targetable elements.

 ## Credits

-- Game concept and development: [Your Name]
+- Game concept and development: [Vu Truong]
-- Sound effects: [Source]
-- Spaceship image: [Source]

 ## License